DECODEproject/whitepaper/conceptual_framework.md

 Taking this approach to "identity", also has the benefit of following a privacy by design principle of only providing the minimum set of information that is absolutely required for a particular interaction.

-### Attribute Provenance
+### Attribute provenance

 #### Accountability of systems

-Of course digital systems cannot be held accountable in any legal sense (yet), but we'll need to address the fact that consequences of using digital and 'autonomous' systems are no longer as precooked as they once were.
+Of course digital systems cannot be held accountable in any legal sense (yet), but we'll need to address the fact that consequences of using digital and 'autonomous' systems are no longer as pre-cooked as they once were.

-No longer is it guaranteed that the mechanisms and processes though which technology interacts with the world are clear and understandable, even to the engineers who build the systems; the bias in the training data is invisibly and irretreivably encoded in the trained models.
+No longer is it guaranteed that the mechanisms and processes though which technology interacts with the world are clear and understandable, even to the engineers who build the systems; the bias in the training data is invisibly and irretrievably encoded in the trained models.
 This means that technology needs to be able to be held accountable in itself, not only through the people running it or the engineers building it.
-In order to enable this, accountability needs to be designed into the sytems, needs to be part of the systems, and thus, in a certain sense, systems need to be able to reflect on their actions; at least in response to queries.
+In order to enable this, accountability needs to be designed into the systems, needs to be part of the systems, and thus, in a certain sense, systems need to be able to reflect on their actions; at least in response to queries.

 #### Data transparency